ibm-cloud-docs/log-analysis/archive.md

 | `IBM Log Analysis with LogDNA` | Service role: Manager      | Allows the user to launch the Web UI and view logs in the Web UI.                             |
 {: caption="Table 2.
 IAM policies" caption-side="top"}

-For more information on how to configire these policies for a user, see [Granting permissions to a user to view logs in LogDNA](/docs/services/Log-Analysis-with-LogDNA/iam.html#user_logdna).
+For more information on how to configure these policies for a user, see [Granting permissions to a user to view logs in LogDNA](/docs/services/Log-Analysis-with-LogDNA/work_iam.html#user_logdna).

 Complete the following steps to assign a user permissions to archive logs: